 Cut off the root end and the tip of the onion, then cut into slices (rings) about 1 cm thick.
 Separate each of the rings and sprinkle them all with salt and pepper.

 Make sure to separate the rings carefully, by hand.

-Fill a frying pan to about 1/3 its depth with oil for deep-frying, and heat over medium heat.
-Test the oil's temperature by dropping a few panko(Japanese breadcrumbs in.
-If they immediately float (170-180°C) then add 1/4 of the onion rings and fry for 2-3 min, occasionally turning them over with cooking chopsticks.
-When they are fried to the desired crunchiness, remove from the frying pan and drain off the excess oil.
+Fill a frying pan to about 1/3 its depth with oil for deep-frying, and put over medium heat.
+Test the oil's temperature by dropping a few breadcrumbs in.
+If they immediately float to the surface (170-180°C), then add 1/4 of the onion rings and fry for 2-3 min, occasionally turning them over with cooking chopsticks.
+When they are golden and crunchy, remove from the frying pan and drain off the excess oil.
 Repeat with the remaining onion rings.